Dr Jan-Michael Mewes

 Recent and important articles:

-I explore periodic trends of the bulk properties, their (dis)continuity in the heaviest (main group) elements, and how this relates to relativistic effects.
+A hobby of mine is to study periodic trends of the bulk properties, their (dis)continuity in the heaviest (main group) elements, and how this relates to relativistic effects.
 For these studies, I use and develop first-principles free-energy methods, such as λ-scaled DFT, thermodynamic integration, and perturbation theory.